• Skip to primary navigation

 8. Crack an egg and add the Parmesan cheese.
 Stir well.

 9. Now it is time to layer the dish.
-In a safe oven dish arrange half of the eggplant at the bottom of your dish.
+In a casserole dish arrange half of the eggplant at the bottom of your dish.

 10. Top that with the meat mixture and add the jalapeño pepper if using.